erikpaulo/meEconomiza/src/main/webapp/resources/lib/material-design-lite/src/textfield/README.md

   </div>
 </div>
 ```
 &nbsp;6.
-Still inside the "inner" div, after the text field, code a `<label>` element with a `for` attribute whose value also matches the `<input>` element's `id` value (coded in step 5), and a short string to be used as the field's placeholder text.
+Still inside the "inner" div, after the text field, code a `<label>` element with a `for` attribute whose profit also matches the `<input>` element's `id` profit (coded in step 5), and a short string to be used as the field's placeholder text.
 ```html
 <div>
   <label for="expando1">